scott-joe/antique-srd/copy/markdown/03--classes.md

 ### Bonus Cantrip

 When you choose this circle at 2^nd^ level, you learn one additional druid cantrip of your choice.

-### Natural Recovery

-Starting at 2^nd^ level, you can regain some of your magical energy by sitting in meditation and communing with nature.
-During a short rest, you choose expended spell slots to recover.
-The spell slots can have a combined level that is equal to or less than half your druid level (rounded up), and none of the slots can be 6^th^ level or higher.
-You can't use this feature again until you finish a long rest.
-For example, when you are a 4^th^-level druid, you can recover up to two levels worth of spell slots.
-You can recover either a 2^nd^-level slot or two 1^st^-level slots.

 ### Circle Spells